ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

   time that lead to perfect sinc autocorrelation functions.
 The windows should have a duration of at least "2 times the `maxlag`+1" to be computable.

-.. todo:: params.whiten is not used in the new compute_cc

 * The whitening procedure can be skipped by setting the ``whitening`` configuration to `None`.
 The two other ``whitening`` modes are "[A]ll except for auto-correlation" or "Only if [C]omponents are different".
 This allows